 Northernmost of the group.

 From camp in the NW cirque of the group, ascend snow and/or talus slopes to the couloir between objective and Block Tower to S, taking it to the col between them (3¾ hr).
 Climb friction slabs to reach a minor eminence above the col. Descend slightly and tackle more big slabs which lead to a fairly level stretch of ridge.
-Work along a narrow, very exposed crest (cheval on FA) which seems to be blocked by a huge granite monolith.
+Work along a narrow, very exposed crest (a cheval on FA) which seems to be blocked by a huge granite monolith.
 Turn it by traversing right and climb a 70′ chimney, one wall of which is the monolith, to the summit (3 hr).
 Ascent about 7 hr; descent by the same route, 4 hr.

 FA B. Blanchard, A. A. McCoubrey, R. Neave.
 S Ridge, 6/1933